pinskylab/pinskylab_methods/field/fieldprotocols.md

 7. Make sure the data connection for the camera is completely dry.
 Plug the camera into the wall and choose external power from the menu.
 Turn on the wifi and transfer all new photos to the iphone app.
 Turn off the camera, turn it back on and select charge from the menu.

+8. Enter datasheets into the excel spreadsheet.
+Saving as csv might make using with git easier but that still hasn't been decided.

+9. In RStudio, run 01checkxl.Rmd - checks for type-os in the excel spreadsheet.

+10. Run 02trimgpx.Rmd - creates new track.gpx files that begin and end with survey times.
+Import the trimmed tracks into QGIS as vector layers.
+Save the tracks as shapefiles to be concatenated into one file at the end of the season.

+11. Run 03anemstoqgis.Rmd - creates a csv/QGIS map layer containing the locations of anemones.
+Import into QGIS as a delimited layer.

+12. Run 04divesummary.Rmd - creates a table of fish totals for each dive and site.